"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

-This trial is trying to find the best way to treat people with cancer of the stomach or cancer of the food pipe (oesophagus) who are not strong enough to have standard chemotherapy.
-The trial is supported by Cancer Research UK.
+This trial was done to find the best way to treat people with cancer of the stomach or food pipe (oesophagus) who are not well enough for standard chemotherapy.
+It was supported by Cancer Research UK.

 More about this trial

 Doctors often treat advanced cancer of the stomach (gastric cancer) or cancer of the food pipe (oesophagus) with chemotherapy.
 When this trial was done, doctors commonly used a combination of drugs called EOX.
 This is made up of the drugs epirubicin, oxaliplatin and capecitabine (Xeloda).

 Some people find EOX a difficult treatment to cope with physically, especially if they are older and have other medical conditions.
 Doctors thought it may be better for some people to have less chemotherapy, or to have other treatment to control the symptoms (best supportive care).